jaykaranja/jaykaranja/README.md

 # Hello world :wave:

-My name is James, a developer that loves writing code with a goal to make the world a better place.
+My name is James, a developer who loves writing code with a goal to make the world a better place.

 Languages, tools and frameworks that I've worked with include, but are not limited to,